Before we present the question. Let’s figure out what a subsequence is:

 I must admit, it’s hard to come up with the idea for such a solution.
 To come up with the idea for this question you have to iteratively improve it.
 Something like:

-• What makes it counter-intuitive is to figure out how a bigger subsequence is replaced with a smaller subsequnce.
-Example from [80, 81, 82, 1, 2, 3, 4], how to replace the current [80,81,82] with [1,2,3,4] which is really the heart of it.
-The idea is to zip-merge together all sequences in an increasing order knowing that any number that’s bigger than the current biggest will enlarge the sequence for the current longest.
+- What makes it counter-intuitive is to figure out how a bigger subsequence is replaced with a smaller subsequnce.
+Example from [80, 81, 82, 1, 2, 3, 4], how to replace the current [80 ,81 ,82] with [1, 2, 3, 4] which is really the heart of it.
+The idea is to combine together all sequences in an increasing order knowing that any number that’s bigger than the current biggest will enlarge the sequence for the current longest and any number smaller than the current

 Time Complexity